 Atlantic Marine Conservation Society — Southampton

-This 2-hour cruise sails through Shinnecock Bay.
-An emphasis is placed on conservation and learning about different species of seals that inhabit Long Island's waters in the winter.
-Tickets are $30 per person.
+This two-hour cruise sails through Shinnecock Bay on the East End.
+An emphasis is placed on conservation and learning about different species of seals that inhabit Long Island's waters.
+Tickets are $35 per person.

 Coastal Research and Education Society of Long Island (CRESLI) — Westhampton Beach

-CRESLI offers guided walks throughout winter; advanced registration is required.
-Also, note that masks are required, even when six feet apart.
+CRESLI offers guided walks throughout winter; advance registration is required.
 There is a suggested donation of $5 per adult, $3 per child.
-Donations can be made here.
-If you'd rather go at it alone, make sure to bring binoculars.
+Donations can be made here or in-person.
+Make sure to bring binoculars.

-Prepare for a 3-mile hike lead by a naturalist.
-Guided hikes run from November through April and are $4 per person.
+Prepare for a three-mile hike lead by a naturalist.
+Guided hikes run from November through April and are $4 per person and children younger than 3 are free.
 Hikes are not stroller-friendly, so bundle up the baby and use a carrier instead.
-Masks are mandatory.
-Hikers must meet at the office/restroom building at the lower parking lot 10 minutes before the scheduled start.
+Hikers meet at the office/restroom building at the lower parking lot 10 minutes before the scheduled start.
 Visit our Event Calendar for details on upcoming hikes.